 How do you prepare for change?
 Even if you’re using cutting-edge technology, you have to acknowledge that these tools may one day be obsolete.
 VHS tapes quickly progressed to DVDs, which ultimately led the way for digital streaming services.
 The next trend will likely be 3D and virtual reality viewing experiences.
 Regardless of what product or service you’re selling, have you thought about how your chosen field’s technology may change?
 Not if, but when it does change, how will your business be ready to evolve?

-To succeed in business, you have to think about the culture you’re catering to.
+Preparing an organization for change requires thinking about the culture you’re catering to.
 What does your culture value?
 What will people pay money for, and why?
 How is this culture different from previous generations, and how will it continue to change over time?

 These are the questions you need to ask yourself so you’re fully prepared for periods of both abundance and loss.
 For example, if you work at Netflix and the economy crashes, how will you continue to cater to clients looking to cut back on luxuries?
 Do you offer special low rates for new subscribers?
 Do you release a limited series to keep the attention of current viewers?
 Find strategies that can help you succeed no matter the economic climate.

-Similarly, the lives of your employees are going to change.
+Preparing an organization for change also means anticipating how the lives of your employees are going to change.
 As a business owner, it’s your duty to take care of your team.
 Things happen in life — babies are born, people get married, some will battle health scares.
 Or maybe a key staff member unexpectedly leaves the company.
 No matter the event, you have to analyze the landscape and expect internal change.
 If you rely too closely on one employee, or neglect the needs of a department, it’s not going to work.

 Figure out how to balance the needs of the company while still realizing that your employees are people with their own lives happening behind the scenes.
-If you work to create a culture that’s accommodating, your employees will want to stay on board even in the event of a major change.
+If you work to create an organizational culture that’s accommodating, your employees will want to stay on board even in the event of a major change.

+As a leader, how to prepare for change in the workplace means ensuring your personal needs for growth are taken into consideration.
 Have you hit a plateau in your career?
 Do you feel like you need to go off on an exotic sojourn or take some time to yourself?
 Even if these things seem unrealistic with your current schedule, you have to plan for them.
 There will come a day when you need to step back from work and hand the reins over to someone else.
 Anticipate this need ahead of time so the company can continue successfully operating during your absence.